Becheler/Becheler.github.io/pages/applications.md

 ```
 ![alt text](../demo/decrypt/raw.jpeg "Probability to detect more than one species")

-Of course, the example that was developed here focus on a quite recent history
+Of course, the example that was developed here focus on a quite recent history, *i.e.*
-(400 generations), and then test only 5 alternative sampling points.
+400 generations, and then test only 5 alternative sampling points.
 This is
 computationally tractable for a demo, but it is not an ideal situation to
 perform a spatial interpolation, so we will show the related figure.